If you want to know how to compare guitar vs violin and which one you should learn, you’ve come to the right post!

 There is at least one aspect of the guitar that’s harder for beginners than the violin.

-Guitar strings are thicker and more rough than violin strings making them harder for a beginner to press down.
+Guitar strings are thicker and rougher than violin strings making them harder for a beginner to press down.

 Many beginner guitarists complain about their fingers hurting because guitar strings are difficult to press down.